scala-network/xla-nodejs-pool/README.md

     "enabled": true,
-    "hashrateWindow": 600, // How many second worth of shares used to estimate hash rate "updateInterval": 3, // Gather stats and broadcast every this many seconds "port": 8117, // The API port
+    "hashrateWindow": 600, // How many second worth of shares used to estimate hash rate "updateInterval": 3, // Gather stats and broadcast every this many seconds "bindIp": "0.0.0.0", // Bind API to a specific IP (set to 0.0.0.0 for all) "port": 8117, // The API port
-    "blocks": 30, // Amount of blocks to send at a time "payments": 30, // Amount of payments to send at a time "password": "your_password", // Password required for admin stats, "bindIp":"127.0.0.1",//Allow bind to certain ip
-    "ssl": false, // Enable SSL API
+    "blocks": 30, // Amount of blocks to send at a time "payments": 30, // Amount of payments to send at a time "password": "your_password", // Password required for admin stats "ssl": false, // Enable SSL API
     "sslPort": 8119, // The SSL port
     "sslCert": "./cert.pem", // The SSL certificate
-    "sslKey": "./privkey.pem", // The SSL private key "sslCA": "./chain.pem", // The SSL certificate authority chain "trustProxyIP": false // Proxy X-Forwarded-For support,
+    "sslKey": "./privkey.pem", // The SSL private key "sslCA": "./chain.pem", // The SSL certificate authority chain "trustProxyIP": false // Proxy X-Forwarded-For support },
-    "bindIpSSL":"127.0.0.1",//Allow bind to certain ip for ssl connection },

 /* Coin daemon connection details (default port is 18981) */ "daemon": {
     "host": "127.0.0.1",
-    "port": 20189
+    "port": 18981
 },

 /* Wallet daemon connection details (default port is 18980) */ "wallet": {
     "host": "127.0.0.1",
-    "port": 18081
+    "port": 18982
 },

-/* Redis connection into (default port is 6379) */
+/* Redis connection info (default port is 6379) */
 "redis": {
     "host": "127.0.0.1",
     "port": 6379,
-    "auth": null // If set, client will run redis auth command on connect.
-Use for remote db "db" : 0 //Select which db to use in redis
+    "auth": null, // If set, client will run redis auth command on connect.
+Use for remote db "db": 0, // Set the REDIS database to use (default to 0) "cleanupInterval": 15 // Set the REDIS database cleanup interval (in days) }

+/* Pool Notifications */
+"notifications": {
+    "emailTemplate": "email_templates/default.txt",
+    "emailSubject": {
+        "emailAdded": "Your email was registered",
+        "workerConnected": "Worker %WORKER_NAME% connected",
+        "workerTimeout": "Worker %WORKER_NAME% stopped hashing",
+        "workerBanned": "Worker %WORKER_NAME% banned",
+        "blockFound": "Block %HEIGHT% found !",
+        "blockUnlocked": "Block %HEIGHT% unlocked !",
+        "blockOrphaned": "Block %HEIGHT% orphaned !",
+        "payment": "We sent you a payment !"
+    },
+    "emailMessage": {
+        "emailAdded": "Your email has been registered to receive pool notifications.", "workerConnected": "Your worker %WORKER_NAME% for address %MINER% is now connected from ip %IP%.", "workerTimeout": "Your worker %WORKER_NAME% for address %MINER% has stopped submitting hashes on %LAST_HASH%.", "workerBanned": "Your worker %WORKER_NAME% for address %MINER% has been banned.", "blockFound": "Block found at height %HEIGHT% by miner %MINER% on %TIME%.
+Waiting maturity.", "blockUnlocked": "Block mined at height %HEIGHT% with %REWARD% and %EFFORT% effort on %TIME%.", "blockOrphaned": "Block orphaned at height %HEIGHT% :(", "payment": "A payment of %AMOUNT% has been sent to %ADDRESS% wallet."
+    },
+    "telegramMessage": {
+        "workerConnected": "Your worker _%WORKER_NAME%_ for address _%MINER%_ is now connected from ip _%IP%_.", "workerTimeout": "Your worker _%WORKER_NAME%_ for address _%MINER%_ has stopped submitting hashes on _%LAST_HASH%_.", "workerBanned": "Your worker _%WORKER_NAME%_ for address _%MINER%_ has been banned.", "blockFound": "*Block found at height* _%HEIGHT%_ *by miner* _%MINER%_*!
+Waiting maturity.*", "blockUnlocked": "*Block mined at height* _%HEIGHT%_ *with* _%REWARD%_ *and* _%EFFORT%_ *effort on* _%TIME%_*.*", "blockOrphaned": "*Block orphaned at height* _%HEIGHT%_ *:(*", "payment": "A payment of _%AMOUNT%_ has been sent."
     }
+},

 /* Email Notifications */
 "email": {
     "enabled": false,
-    "templateDir": "email_templates", // The templates folder
-    "templates": ["worker_connected", "worker_banned", "worker_timeout"], // Specify which templates to enable
-    "variables": { // The variables to replace in templates "POOL_HOST": "poolhost.com" // Your pool domain
-    },
     "fromAddress": "your@email.com", // Your sender email
     "transport": "sendmail", // The transport mode (sendmail, smtp or mailgun)